clij/clij2-docs/reference_automaticThreshold.md

 ## automaticThreshold
 <img src="images/mini_clij1_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

+By Robert Haase based on work by G. Landini and W. Rasband

 The automatic thresholder utilizes the threshold methods from ImageJ on a histogram determined on the GPU to create binary images as similar as possible to ImageJ 'Apply Threshold' method.

+ Enter one
-Enter one of these methods in the method text field:
+of these methods in the method text field:
 [Default, Huang, Intermodes, IsoData, IJ_IsoData, Li, MaxEntropy, Mean, MinError, Minimum, Moments, Otsu, Percentile, RenyiEntropy, Shanbhag, Triangle, Yen]